-Skill: Representing and Solving Problems Involving the Multiplication of Three-Digit Whole Numbers by Decimal Tenths
+Skill: Representing and Solving Problems Involving the Division of Three-Digit Whole Numbers by Decimal Tenths

-In the course of their learning, students have learned that a division such as (12;div; 3) is performed in a context of creating groups of 3 elements (grouping sense) or in a context of creating 3 equal groups (sharing sense).
-These two contexts also exist in the presence of a division of a whole number by a decimal number.
+By Grade 6, students have learned that a division such as \(12 \div 3\) is performed either in a context of creating groups of 3 elements (grouping sense) or in a context of creating 3 equal groups (sharing sense).
+These two contexts also exist when dividing a whole number by a decimal number.

-However, when dividing a whole number by a decimal number, the contexts usually call for a division that has the sense of grouping, the question being, "How many tenths are there in this quantity?".
+However, when dividing a whole number by a decimal number, the contexts usually call for dividing in the sense of grouping, with the question being, "How many tenths are there in this quantity?".

 Source: Ontario Curriculum, Mathematics Curriculum, Grades 1-8, 2020, Ontario Ministry of Education.